-- a.
-Cycling infrastructure should: - i. be wide enough for the anticipated volume of cyclists based on the street function and context; - ii. provide continuous, unobstructed paths of travel; - iii. be well lit; - iv. be designed to accommodate year-round use; and,
+a.
+Cycling infrastructure should:

-- v. provide facilities to repair, maintain and securely store bicycles, where feasible. - b.
+- i. be wide enough for the anticipated volume of cyclists based on the street function and context; - ii. provide continuous, unobstructed paths of travel; - iii. incorporate streetscape elements, including wayfinding signage; - iv. be well lit; - v. be designed to accommodate year-round use; - vi. provide facilities to repair, maintain and securely store bicycles, where feasible; and, - vii. be designed to mitigate conflicts with pedestrians and vehicles around transit infrastructure. - b.
 Opportunities to improve the safety and convenience of cycling infrastructure should be explored, such as: - i. separated, raised or protected bike lanes and intersections; and, - ii. bicycle-specific traffic signals. - c.
 Secure bicycle storage is encouraged in transit station areas. - d.
 Public bicycle parking facilities should be: - i. incorporated into development and public infrastructure and covered to support year-round and all-weather cycling; and, - ii. conveniently located, well-lit and prominent. - e.
 Extensions to the regional pathway network should connect to the broader cycling network to serve a recreation and mobility function, where possible.

-2.7.3 Transit
+2.9.3.
+Transit